joycechew/joycechew.github.io/_pages/about.md

   - /about.html
 ---

 I am a first year PhD student studying applied mathematics at UCLA.
-Previously, I was at Calvin University, where I obtained bachelor's degrees in mathematics and chemistry.
+Previously, I attended Calvin University, where I obtained bachelor's degrees in mathematics and chemistry.
 I am currently interested in stochastic optimization and iterative methods for solving linear systems.